linkedin marketing guide

 • Understand your demographics on LinkedIn

-3.15.
+3.12.
 Study your LinkedIn competitors

-When building your LinkedIn strategy, inspiration comes in many forms.
+When building your LinkedIn marketing strategy, inspiration comes in many forms.
 Sometimes, you find it when looking at your competitors.

 You just need a close look at their posts to see how they interact with their audience, what type of content they use most and what’s their tone of voice.